EventStore/EventStore-Client-Dotnet/docs/docs/connecting/single-node.md

 ## Setting the connection name

-If you have multiple clients connecting to Event Store it is advisable to set the connection name so that it can be easily identified via the UI.
+If you have multiple clients connecting to EventStoreDB it is advisable to set the connection name so that it can be easily identified via the UI.
 This is done via a property on the `EventStoreClientSettings`.

 <<< @/samples/connecting-to-a-single-node/Program.cs#setting-the-connection-name